kyma-project/cli/docs/extensibility/create-extension.md

 # Create Extension

 > [!NOTE]
-> This feature is experimental and works only with the [Kyma CLI niglty build](../user/README.md#nightly-build)
+> This feature is experimental and works only with the [Kyma CLI nightly build](../user/README.md#nightly-build)

 Learn how to prepare your own extension for ConfigMap management.
 This showcase extension provides the following functionalities: